yhoogstrate/fuma/README.md

 ## Usage ##
 ### Command line ###
 To run FuMa via the command line, each dataset should be given as a separate file.
-Similarly, the corresponding gene annotation has to be linked to each experiment.
-Also, the file format has to be specified for each input dataset.
+Similarly, the corresponding gene annotation has to be linked to each dataset.
+Similarly, the file format has to be specified for each input dataset.
 This is a rather complex information structure and therefore, unfortunately, the command line arguments may be experienced as complicated.
 The command line usage of FuMa is:

 	usage: fuma [-h] [-V] [--formats] [-m {overlap,subset,egm}] [--strand-specific-matching] [--verbose]